Thomas Aquinas: Creation

-As a Catholic Thomas believed that God is the "maker of heaven and earth, of all that is visible and invisible."
+As a Catholic, Thomas believed that God was the "maker of heaven and earth, of all that is visible and invisible."
 But he thought that this fact can be proved by natural reason; indeed, in showing that it is necessary that any existent being has been created by God, he uses only philosophical arguments, based on his metaphysics of participation.
-He also maintains that God creates ex nihilo, from nothing, that is He does not make use of any preexisting matter.
-On the other hand, Aquinas thought that the fact that the world started to exist by God's creation and is not eternal is only known to us by faith; it cannot be proved by natural reason.
+He also maintains that God creates ex nihilo, from nothing, that is he does not make use of any preexisting matter.
+On the other hand, Thomas thought that the fact that the world started to exist by God's creation and is not eternal is only known to us by faith; it cannot be proved by natural reason.

 Like Aristotle, Thomas posited that life could form from non-living material or plant life:

-Additionally Thomas considered Empedocles's theory that various mutated species emerged at the dawn of Creation.
+Additionally, Thomas considered Empedocles's theory that various mutated species emerged at the dawn of Creation.
 Thomas reasoned that these species were generated through mutations in animal sperm, and argued that they were not unintended by nature; rather, such species were simply not intended for perpetual existence.
 That discussion is found in his commentary on Aristotle's Physics:

-Just war

-While it would be contradictory to speak of a "just schism", a "just brawling" or a "just sedition", the word "war" permits sub-classification into good and bad kinds.
-Thomas Aquinas, centuries after Augustine of Hippo, used the authority of Augustine's arguments in an attempt to define the conditions under which a war could be just.
-He laid these out in his historic work, Summa Theologica: